 Here’s a screenshot of how that looks in-practice.

 Why is this useful?
 Because it reduces the admin load for the site’s security administrator.
-If an admin gets blocked, they can unblock themselves and then report the issue, thereby reducing the lost time and frustration they’d otherwise experience waiting on getting their IP unblocked.
+If an admin gets blocked, they can unblock themselves and then report the issue, thereby reducing the lost time and frustration they’d otherwise experience waiting on having their IP unblocked.

 There are a couple of important points to note here (that are also explained to the user – see screenshot)